Jack Em Popoy

-Jack Em Popoy: The Puliscredibles is a 2018 Philippine action comedy film directed by Mike Tuviera and starring Coco Martin, Vic Sotto, and Maine Mendoza.
+Jack Em Popoy: The Puliscredibles is a 2018 Filipino action comedy film directed by Mike Tuviera and starring Coco Martin, Vic Sotto, and Maine Mendoza.
 Its plot revolves around a team of "puliscredibles"—consisting of three charismatic, adventurous police officers Jack (Martin), Popoy (Sotto), and Emily (Mendoza)—who embark on a mission to stop crimes from occurring within their vicinity.
 The film was released on December 25, 2018, as an official entry to the 2018 Metro Manila Film Festival.

 Plot

-Senior Police Officer 3 Perfecto "Popoy/Pops" Fernandez (Vic Sotto) is a veteran police officer and is a doting father to his daughter Police Officer 1 Emily "Em" Fernandez (Maine Mendoza).
-Pops is working at a drug-syndicate led by Don Antonio Montenegro (Ronaldo Valdez) with his children Andrew (Arjo Atayde) and Andrea (Ryza Cenon).
-But Valerie (Cherry Pie Picache), Antonio's second wife doesn't know about the family business and Alfredo is placing Angelo (Baste) in the future.
-Not until Police Senior Inspector Jacinto "Jack" Halimuyac (Coco Martin) came into the picture to investigate the Montenegros.
-During a police operation, Andrew was arrested but was later released by Police Senior Superintendent Arturo Punongbayan (Tirso Cruz III).
+Police Executive Master Sergeant (PEMS Perfecto "Popoy/Pops" Fernandez is a veteran police officer and is a doting father to his daughter Police Staff Sergeant (PSSg) Emily "Em" Fernandez.
+Pops is working at a drug-syndicate led by Don Antonio Montenegro with his children Andrew and Andrea.
+But Valerie, Antonio's second wife is not fully aware of the family business and Antonio is grooming Angelo to join.
+Police Captain (P/CAPT) Jacinto "Jack" Halimuyac joins the investigation into the Montenegros.
+During a police operation, Andrew is arrested but later released by Police Colonel (P/COL) Arturo Punongbayan.
 The Montenegros resort to more violent measures on Pops.
-Jack and Pops are now planning their mission against the Montenegros.
+Jack and Pops plan their next move against the Montenegros.

 Pops learned that Jack has a lonely past.
 He and his mother was abandoned by his father, while Jack learned that Emily is not Pops' biological daughter.
-He is the daughter of Pops' partner Domingo (Lito Lapid) who was killed in a mission.
-But, it found out, that Jack is Pops son whom he abandoned.
-But, during a mission where Pops was shot and was taken to the hospital, Jack heard from Em that Pops is his father during a conversation.
-Pops explained to Jack that when seeking his revenge for the death of his partner, he was setup by Antonio of accepting bribe money to protect them and accused of killing Domingo resulting to his imprisonment.
-But he was later acquitted.
-He looked for Jack and his wife Rowena (Glydel Mercado), but failed.
-Jack also said that he and his mother was forced to leave because Antonio's men are trying to kill them and wander around the streets.
-But they were later adopted by Nanding (Jose Manalo), Otep (Wally Bayola) and Binoy (Paolo Ballesteros), until his mother died.
-There, he blamed Pops for all the miseries they suffered.
-But, when Arturo learned about the operation, he suspends Jack and Pops while they are reiterating that someone from the police force are protecting the Montenegros.
-After being suspended, Pops went into an operation at the Port Area.
-He brought Jack with him and when they are at the Port Area, Pops handcuffed Jack and said that this mission will be his final encounter with the Montenegros.
+He is the daughter of Pops' partner Domingo who was killed in a mission.
+But, Jack finds out that he is Pops' son whom he abandoned.
+But during a mission where Pops was shot and was taken to the hospital, Jack hears from Em that Pops is his father during a conversation.
+Pops explained to Jack that when seeking his revenge for the death of his partner, he was setup by Antonio of accepting bribe money and framed for Domingo's death resulting to his imprisonment but was later acquitted.
+He looked for Jack and his wife Rowena, but failed.
+Jack also said that he and his mother was forced to leave because Antonio's men tried to kill them and ended up wandering around the streets.
+They were later adopted by Nanding, Otep and Binoy, until his mother died, prompting Jack to blame Pops for all their miseries.
+When Arturo learns about the operation, he suspends Jack and Pops while they reiterate that someone from the police force is protecting the Montenegros.
+After being suspended, Pops proceeds into his operation at the Port Area.
+He brings Jack with him and when they are at the harbor, Pops handcuffs Jack and said that this mission will be his final encounter with the Montenegros.